vimlet/eon/eon-framework/docs/release/tutorial/entries/[3]Core Introduction.md

 - Mixed components - this are by far the most common scenario, where you would like to provide a tied relation between behaviour logic and visual elements.
 An example could be a dialog.

-Please note this are conceptual definitions, all components are handled in the same way by vComet.
+Please note this are conceptual definitions, all components are handled in the same way by eon.

 ## Advantages of composition